Euscorpius is the first and only research publication

 (In 2001-2012, the journal was also published on CD-ROMs)

-Since its inception in 2001, "Euscorpius" published 178 issues authored by 121 zoologists from 30 countries (USA, Argentina, Austria, Belgium, China, Colombia, Cuba, Czech Republic, Egypt, France, Germany, Greece, Guadeloupe, Guatemala, India, Iran, Israel, Italy, Kazakhstan, Mexico, Morocco, The Netherlands, Norway, Pakistan, Russia, Sri Lanka, Switzerland, Turkey, United Kingdom, and Venezuela.)
+Since its inception in 2001, "Euscorpius" published 263 issues authored by 157 zoologists from 34 countries (USA, Argentina, Austria, Belgium, China, Colombia, Cuba, Czech Republic, Dominican Republic, Egypt, France, Germany, Greece, Guadeloupe, Guatemala, India, Iran, Israel, Italy, Kazakhstan, Mexico, Morocco, The Netherlands, Norway, Pakistan, Poland, Russia, Serbia, Somaliland, Sri Lanka, Switzerland, Turkey, United Kingdom, and Venezuela.)

-In 2002-2013, 135 new species from 49 countries (Afghanistan, Australia, Bosnia & Herzegovina, Cameroon, Chile, China, Colombia, Croatia, Democratic Republic of Congo, Dominican Republic, Egypt, Ethiopia, Greece, Guadeloupe, Guatemala, Guyana, India, Indonesia, Iran, Iraq, Israel, Jordan, Laos, Lithuania (amber), Malagasy Republic, Malaysia, Mauritania, Mexico, Morocco, Myanmar, Nepal, Oman, Pakistan, Peru, Philippines, Somalia, Somaliland, Suriname, Thailand, Tunisia, Turkey, Turkmenistan, Uganda, USA, Uzbekistan, Venezuela, Vietnam, and Yemen) and 12 new genera of scorpions have been described in “Euscorpius”.
+In 2002-2018, 230 new species and 16 new genera of scorpions from 61 countries (Afghanistan, Australia, Bosnia & Herzegovina, Bulgaria, Cameroon, Chile, China, Colombia, Croatia, Democratic Republic of Congo, Dominican Republic, Egypt, Eritrea, Ethiopia, Greece, Guadeloupe, Guatemala, Guyana, Haiti, Honduras, India, Indonesia, Iran, Iraq, Israel, Jordan, Kazakhstan, Kenya, Kyrgyzstan, Laos, Lithuania (amber), Madagascar, Malaysia, Mauritania, Mexico, Morocco, Myanmar, Nepal, Oman, Pakistan, Peru, Philippines, Saudi Arabia, Somalia, Somaliland, Sri Lanka, Suriname, Tajikistan, Thailand, Tunisia, Turkey, Turkmenistan, Uganda, USA, Uzbekistan, Venezuela, Vietnam, Western Sahara, and Yemen) have been described in “Euscorpius”.

 Euscorpius takes advantage of the rapidly evolving medium of quick online publication, at the same time maintaining high research standards for the burgeoning field of scorpion science (scorpiology).